 CGAL is pronounced like "seagull" in English, or "cigale" in French.

 Yes.
 The CGAL distribution includes two directories containing example programs: <CGALROOT>/examples/ and <CGALROOT>/demo/.
 Here you find the source code and makefiles for these programs.
 The current CGAL manual provides a nice overview of packages from where you can also get the demo source code and Windows executables.

 Yes.
 See the web page describing the CGAL mailing lists.

 Please follow the bug reporting instructions.

-Since CGAL-3.4, all released files as well as manuals are on
+Since CGAL-3.4, all released files as well as manuals are on the INRIA Gforge.

 Please have a look at the Installation Guide.